Command & Conquer (1995 video game): Development

 Westwood Studios began developing Command & Conquer in early 1993, after conceiving the game near the end of Dune II’s development.
 The team sought to build on the foundation laid by their earlier game, and Westwood co-founder Brett Sperry later said that "Command & Conquer was the net result of the Dune II wish list".
 Following the success of Dune II, Sperry believed that "it was time to build the ultimate RTS" with an original intellectual property.
-He later said that he was "fanatical about calling the game 'Command & Conquer'", because he believed that the title was an ideal summary of the gameplay.
+He later said that he was "fanatical about calling the game 'Command & Conquer'" because he believed that the title was an ideal summary of the gameplay.
+The drag-selecting and context sensitive clicking was inspired by Apple's way of navigating on the desktop.

 Command & Conquer originally took place in a high fantasy world before being redesigned.
 The team changed to a modern warfare setting because of the political climate of the mid-1990s, and they later cited the Gulf War as a key influence in this decision.
 Westwood co-founder Louis Castle said that "war was in the news and the threat of terrorism was on everyone's mind".
 The setting was further influenced by Sperry's belief that future wars would not be "nation-to-nation", but would rather be "fought between Western society and a kind of anarchistic terror organization that doesn't have a centralized government".
 The team sought to make the player feel like their computer was "a terminal to a real battlefield", going so far as to make the installation process resemble hacking a "military infrastructure".
 However, Castle noted that the team "created a parallel universe to avoid dealing with the sobering issues of a real war".